 43.4 x 29.0 cm ⏐ 17.1 x 11.4 in (300dpi)

 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Not to be used for advertising or in a defamatory context.

 Parathyroid tumour surgery.
-Surgeon's hands dressing a sutured throat wound following surgery on an 80-year-old man.
+Surgeon's hands suturing a throat wound following surgery on an 80-year-old man.
 The surgery was to remove a parathyroid gland and tumour.
 The parathyroid glands are located near the thyroid gland in the throat.
 They are endocrine glands that produce parathyroid hormone, which controls the amount of calcium in the blood.
 This patient had an adenoma (a form of benign tumour) of these glands that was causing recurring kidney stones (renal calculi).

 Model release available.
 Property release not required.